Looping Shell Script Recipe

 chmod +x diagscript.sh

-5. Execute the script with nohup so that it's not interrupted if the user that started the script logs out (on some versions of Linux, you may need systemd-run instead), and send to the background with &:
+2. If systemctl does not exist (not running in a systemd environment), start the script with nohup so that it's not interrupted if the user that started the script logs out and send it to the background with &:

 nohup ./diagscript.sh &